Build-Week-Spotify-Song-Recommender/back-end/README.md

 ```
 {
-  message: 'a new user was added'
+  "message": 'a new user was added'
 }
 ```